Prostitution in Jamaica: Current situation

 Prostitution is currently still an activity in Jamaica.
 The idea of "fast money" is in high demand when dealing with underground sex tourism.
 Masking this act inside of massage parlours only makes it easier for young teens to exploit themselves.
-In 2011, a young woman, Shequanda Summers, an alias she must use to hide her identity, was one of the many young women who have chosen this lifestyle of prostituting through "massage parlours."

 Prostitution has become even more secretive and questionable as it continues.
 Not only do many hide their identity and lifestyle, but there is some indication that the young girls are being held against their will.
 This, in turn, could be deemed as human trafficking.
 (A careful read of the article cited here shows a passing conjecture of an uninvestigated possibility of captive girls based only on the finding of a few padlocked rooms which might have simply been empty locked rooms.
 If Wikipedia ever decides to remove citations of flimsy conjectures from articles, this one might be considered for removal in all translations of this article.)

 The Jamaica SW Coalition has been working with sex workers in Jamaica for over ten years. the work involved engaging with the sex work community education them on basic human rights using the traditional peer to peer education model.
 The Jamaica SW Coalition is currently advocating for the decriminalization of sex work.